blockchainsllc/in3-docs/docs/api-c.md

 in3_ctx_t* new_ctx(in3_t *client, char *req_data);
 ```

-creates a new context.
+Creates a new context.

-the request data will be parsed and represented in the context.
+The request data will be parsed and represented in the context.

 arguments:
 ```eval_rst